tejrai13/Athlete-Classification-/README.md

 This project was part of an open-ended data analysis project from my DS 740 Data Mining & Machine Learning class (UWLAX MS in Data Science)

-I chose to analyze an Australian Athelete data set and build a classifier model that would classify what sport groups a person would fall under based on the predictor variables in the data set.
+I chose to analyze an Australian Athlete data set and build a classifier model that would classify what sport groups a person would fall under based on the predictor variables in the data set.

 Data Preperation & Cleaning (step 1):